p--q/TCU/README.md

     -  This script is not used with this extension.

 After creating the necessary file, execute createOXT.py and deployOXT.py in execAtOnce.py every time I edit the py file and check the operation.

+## How to start the debugger from inside the extension

+<a href="https://github.com/p--q/TCU/blob/master/TCU/src/pythonpath/inoxt/common.py">pythonpath/inoxt/common.py</a> contains enableRemoteDebugging decorator to invoke debugger.